 But I love my car!

 We get it.
 Many of us have grown used to driving right down to the waterfront at Catalina Bay.
 But as the area becomes more popular, cars are beginning to crowd out people.
 A big part of why we’re doing this work is to make it easier for you to get to and around Catalina Bay without your car.
 Public car parking will be available by the steps down to Catalina Bay, on both sides of Bomb Point Drive and along Launch Road.
 There are mobility parks and a drop off/pick up zone at Catalina Bay (accessed via Hudson Bay Road only), or follow the signage to the bottom of Launch Road for the accessible route.
-The bus stop is moving to the bottom of Launch Road on Sunday 8 May.
+The bus stop also has moved to the bottom of Launch Road.
 There will be clear directional signage along the waterfront to and from the ferry so you can bike, scoot or stroll your way there.
 See more in the FAQs below.
 Download the transport map

 Got questions?
 We’ve got answers.